-This article will cover what internal reports are, how to enable and configure them using the code editor, and how to run them.
+This article will guide you through understanding internal reports in QBench, including how to enable, configure, and run them using the code editor.

 Enable Internal Reports

-To use, create, or edit internal reports you must first enable them by going to the Configuration > Application > General, and check the box labeled "Enable Internal Reports".
+To create, use, or edit internal reports in QBench, you must first enable the feature.
+Navigate to Configuration > Application > General and check the box labeled "Enable Internal Reports."

 How to Run Internal Reports